Asiana Treks and Tours

 Highlights

-• Sightseeing age-old intangible heritage in Kathmandu.
+• Sightseeing the age-old intangible heritage in Kathmandu.

-• Explore nature's beauty in the Lake city of Pokhara.
+• Explore nature's beauty in the Lake City of Pokhara.

 • Spectacular sunrise with a Himalayan panorama of Annapurna and Dhaulagiri region from Poon Hill.